gruntwork-io/terragrunt/README.md

 terraform apply -lock-timeout=20m -var-file=terraform.tfvars -var-file=terraform-secret.tfvars
 ```

-#### Required and conditional var-files
+#### Required and optional var-files

-Sometime, it is required to include variables to terraform conditionally.
-The problem is that if we use
--var-file=<file.tfvars>, <file.tfvars> must have to exist, otherwise, we get an error from terraform.

-For example, you may want to include files if they are available only.
+One common usage of extra_arguments is to include tfvars files. instead of using arguments, it is simpler to use either `required_var_files`
+or `optional_var_files`.
+Both options require only to provide the list of file to include.
+The only difference is that `required_var_files`
+will add the extra argument `-var-file=<your file>` for each file specified and if they don't exist, terraform will complain.
+Using
+`optional_var_files` instead, terragrunt will only the `-var-file=<your file>` for existing files.
+This allows many conditional configurations
+based on environment variables as you can see in the following example:

 ```
 /my/tf